 Both Lily and Myra visit Roy in the hospital and there is instant animosity between the two.
-Lily sees Myra as a bad influence & Myra believes there may be an incestuous relationship between mother & son.
-She calls in the young and attractive nurse that's been tending to Roy and tells her son that she'd hired the nurse to take care of Roy after he leaves the hospital.
+Lily sees Myra as a bad influence and Myra believes there may be an incestuous relationship between mother and son.
+Lily calls in the young and attractive nurse that's been tending to Roy and tells her son that she'd hired the nurse to take care of Roy after he leaves the hospital.
 Roy rebuffs the nurse by telling her that his mother hired her so he would have sex with her.

 Meanwhile, Myra returns to her apartment where the landlord insists she pay her past due rent immediately.
 She tells him she's good for it as she has always paid up, one way or another.
 He insists he wants cash this time.
 She tells him to come in and offers sex instead.

-Roy returns to his room and sees Myra.
-They take a train ride and during the trip Roy cheats some sailors at a dice game.
+Roy returns to his apartment and sees Myra.
+They take a train ride for a weekend getaway and during the trip Roy cheats some sailors at a dice game.
 Myra sees him at work and later tells him she recognizes his work as a grifter.
 He refuses to admit what he does at first, but then admits it's true.
 He asks what's her con, and she says she's a long con.
-He tells her you can't do a long con alone, and she tells him a story about how much money she made with her former partner, but that he finally went insane.
+He tells her "you can't do a long con alone", and she tells him a story about how much money she made with her former partner (J.T.
+Walsh), but that he finally went insane.

 Myra follows Lily to the track and covertly observes Lily placing her skimmed profits into the concealed compartment in her car's trunk.
 Myra tells Roy that she saw his mom at the track and tries to persuade him to join her in the long con.
 Roy is distrustful of Myra.
 She visits Roy at his apartment and tells him she's found a good con and she needs $10,000 to fund the con.
 He doesn't believe her, and she implies he's having an incestuous relationship with his mother.
 Roy strikes her and orders her to leave.